478mkharb/devops-learning/snatak/sprint3/jenkins-plugin-doc.md

 <a id="4-different-categories-of-jenkins-plugins"></a>

-## 4. Different Categories of Jenkins Plugins
+## 4. Jenkins Plugin Categories

-The following categories of Jenkins plugins are commonly used in enterprise CI/CD environments.
+For a modern CI/CD platform, Jenkins should remain an orchestration engine while build, testing, security scanning, infrastructure provisioning, and deployment tooling should be installed directly on the Jenkins agent or managed through automation tools such as Ansible.

 <table>